"The U.S. Food and Drug Administration today approved Zydelig (idelalisib) to treat patients with three types of blood cancers.

 Inform patients of the possibility of mild or serious allergic reactions and to immediately report rash, facial swelling, or difficulty breathing during or soon after infusion.

-Patients should be informed of the likelihood that TREANDA will cause a decrease in white blood cells, platelets, and red blood cells.
-They will need frequent monitoring of these parameters.
-They should be instructed to report shortness of breath, significant fatigue, bleeding, fever, or other signs of infection.
+Inform patients of the likelihood that TREANDA will cause a decrease in white blood cells, platelets, and red blood cells, and the need for frequent monitoring of blood counts.
+Advise patients to report shortness of breath, significant fatigue, bleeding, fever, or other signs of infection.

 Advise patients that TREANDA may cause tiredness and to avoid driving any vehicle or operating any dangerous tools or machinery if they experience this side effect.